RhythmRock/Roadmaps-For-Developer/README.md

 ## License

-All projects in this repository are open source and do not have any proprietary licenses.
+This repository is open source and do not have any proprietary license.